 By far considered one of the best streams to fish in the park, Abrams Creek is quite different from other streams.
 Boasting special water chemistry with a higher pH than other more acidic streams in the park, this stream consequently contains more food for trout.
 Therefore, it contains a plethora of trout because of the great food sources it offers the fish.

 Rainbow trout in this creek are more sizable than anywhere else in the park; Abrams Creek is considered the best rainbow trout spot in the park.
-One thing to note is that access to Abrams Creek can be tricky and difficult, so you should consider a guide or going with someone who is well versed in the trails that lead to different parts of this creek.
+One thing to note is that access to Abrams Creek can be tricky and difficult, so you should consider a guide or going with someone who is well-versed in the trails that lead to different parts of this creek.

 Rainbow trout are commonly caught in the lower parts of this stream.
-While, the upper portions of this creek, which are challenging to access, are known as good places for landing Native Brook Trout.
+The upper portions of this creek, which are challenging to access, are known as good places for landing Native Brook Trout.
 These natives are also found on some of the small tributaries that branch off of Big Creek.

-Fishing With The Family
+Fishing with the Family

-English Mountain Trout Farm & Grill
+6. English Mountain Trout Farm & Grill

 English Mountain Trout Farm & Grill is a restaurant in the Gatlinburg area where you can fish and eat your catch.
 This local joint has a trout pond fed by a freshwater stream and is chocked full of delicious rainbow trout.
 Your family can catch trout, have them dressed and clean, and then move on to the grill.
 The English Mountain Trout Farm Grill features a variety of options for devouring your catch.
 For example your fresh fish can be fried or blackened.

-Big Rock Dude Ranch at Ponderosa
+7. Big Rock Dude Ranch at Ponderosa

 For family members that are excited to catch fish, but not so keen on eating it, this spot is perfect.
-The large pond at Big Rock Dude Ranch is stocked with Blue Gill, Croppy, Catfish, and Bass.
+The large pond at Big Rock Dude Ranch is stocked with BlueGill, Croppy, Catfish, and Bass.
 This pond is catch and release, so your loved ones can have the thrill of pulling it in, and then feel happy about returning the slippery fellow to his home.

 Big Rock Dude Ranch supplies everything you need for your family fishing experience including rod, reel, and bait.
 Also, no fishing license is required and your fishing pass is good for a week so your family can return to fish to their heart’s delight.

-Herbert Holt Park
+8. Herbert Holt Park

 For those seeking a more authentic fishing experience that is kid friendly, Herbert Holt Park is the place for you.This Gatlinburg City Park offers fishing for children and the disabled only.
 This park is also the site of The City of Gatlinburg Trout raising facility.
 Your family can see where the city raises the rainbow trout to be stocked in area streams.
 For this fishing experience your family will need to bring their own fishing equipment and bait; as well as purchase a fishing permit.
 Learn more here.

 Fishing License Requirements

 During the open fishing season (April 1- November 30th) anglers can fish anywhere in the Gatlinburg City limits or the Great Smoky Mountains National Park as long as they possess a valid fishing license.
 The one exception is Thursdays, when you cannot fish within the Gatlinburg City limits.
-The City of Gatlinburg has its own trout farm and stocks rivers and streams on Thursdays; therefore fishing inside the city limits on these days is off limits.
+The City of Gatlinburg has its own trout farm and stocks rivers and streams on Thursdays; therefore fishing inside the city limits on these days is off-limits.
 These are good days to fish inside the park.

 On top of the state of Tennessee Fishing License requirements, a local permit is required for residents between 13 and 64 years of age, and for non-residents 13 years of age and above.

-Fishing is permitted year round in the Great Smoky Mountains National Park, though spring and fall are the best times to land trout.
+Fishing is permitted year-round in the Great Smoky Mountains National Park, though spring and fall are the best times to land trout.
 Fishing is allowed from 30 minutes before sunrise, to 30 minutes after sunset.

 Open Fishing season: April 1st – November 30th